Find out what you need to know about providing evidence

 You should only give us evidence if we ask you to.
-Providing evidence we don’t need will slow down the application.
+Providing evidence we don’t need will slow down the progress of the application.

 How to provide evidence

-The easiest and quickest way to provide evidence is by uploading a digital copy to an online account.
+The easiest and quickest way to provide evidence is by uploading a digital copy to your online account.

-You should also make sure you check your online account ‘to-do list’ to find out exactly what we’ll need from you.
-If your ‘to-do list’ isn’t showing, this means you have no actions.
+You should also make sure you check ‘your actions to complete’ to find out exactly what we’ll need from you.
+If 'your actions to complete’ aren’t showing, this means you have no actions.

 If you need to provide evidence of your identity

-We also have separate information on identity evidence if you’re an EU national.
+We also have separate information on identity evidence if you’re applying for EU Tuition Fee only.

 If you’re applying for extra support

 You may need to provide evidence if you’re applying for extra support.
-Please follow the instructions in your ‘to-do list’ in your online account.
+Please follow the instructions in 'your actions to complete’ in your online account.

 Find out about the different types of evidence we accept for Dependants’ Grants and Disabled Students’ Allowance: